 The UK’s most talented young tradeswomen and men and skilled professionals were crowned the nation’s number 1 at the climax of The Skills Show at the NEC.

-Record numbers of spectators, nearly 80,000, thronged the thrilling three-day interactive event organised by WorldSkills UK.
+Record numbers of spectators, almost 75,000, thronged the thrilling three-day interactive event organised by WorldSkills UK.

 Almost 500 young apprentices, exponents of 55 disciplines - as diverse as Aircraft Maintenance to 3D Game Design, Cabinet Making, Plumbing to Beauty Therapy and Cyber Security - took part in the National Finals.

 Minister for Skills Anne Milton MP, who attended the event with several other Cabinet colleagues said: “You have something amazing – WorldSkills UK is without doubt one of the most important organisations within my portfolio.

 Skills have never been higher on the Government agenda.”

 Many of the winners now have the opportunity to go forward and be considered for Team UK selection and represent his/her country in forthcoming international finals in Budapest and Kazan in Russia.

 Dr. Neil Bentley CEO of WorldSkills UK said: “This has been a wonderful showcase for UK skills.